ZBishopM/ContactDirectory/README.md

 This is a FrontEnd technical test applying to MGi, a contact directory in Vue

 # How to build in local:
+Fork -> npm i -> npm run dev

+# About how is being made
-This project is being made in Vue :D
+This project is being made in Typescript, SCSS, Vue and Vite, this last one allows us to make easier unit testing and have a nice template for start working in Typescript and Vue :D

 # To-do: (Español)